-The team-lead or a peer also prepares for the team what he thinks are the most
+The team-lead, or a peer also prepares for the team what (s)he thinks are the most

-important Tasks, what he thinks these Tasks may take (based on his own perception
+important Tasks, what (s)he thinks these Tasks may take (based on their own perception

-much time he needs from every person in the Team.
+much time (s)he may need from every person in the Team.